xant1986/MonitoringAgent/README.md

 Configuration and Data files:

-AgentDatabase.xml is the Agent database.
-It is created when the agent is started.

 AgentConfiguration.xml is the Agent configuration.
 It is also created when the agent is started.

 To configure services add a new line with the following values.